jdh4/running_gromacs/02_installation/README.md

 srun mdrun_mpi -ntomp $SLURM_CPUS_PER_TASK -s bench.tpr
 ```

-Make two versions for Della: avx2 and avx512 if results say so;
-#SBATCH --exclude=della-r4c1n[1-16]

-If you ever need to run on one of the cascade lake nodes, you can create an exclusion list of all the other nodes:
+To run on only the cascade lake nodes, create an exclusion list of all the other nodes:

 ```
 snodes | grep -v 'cascade\|HOSTNAMES' | cut -c 1-13 | tr -s '\n' ',' | tr -d '[:blank:]' > exclude.nodes